MicrosoftDocs/power-automate-docs/articles/create-flow-solution.md

 # Create a cloud flow in a solution

-Cloud flows you create in a solution are known as *solution-aware flows*.
+Cloud flows you create in a solution are known as *solution-aware cloud flows* or *solution cloud flows*.
 Follow these steps to create a solution-aware cloud flow.

 ## Prerequisites